We’re an affiliate

 Connectors and Fuses

-It would be best if you bought an inline fuse for the battery to prevent overcharging it.
+It would be best if you bought an inline fuse on Amazon for the battery to prevent overcharging it.
 Power Wheels batteries have an in-built inline fuse that ensures the battery stops charging whenever it’s full.

 Adding an inline fuse to the system is straightforward.